-In the Environment Research Group (ERG) human geographers and planners undertake in-depth research into multiple dimensions of the burgeoning environmental crisis.
+The Environment Research Group brings together human geographers and planners whose research explores multiple dimensions of socio-ecological challenges.

-This includes exploring, across scales and varying geographical contexts, issues such as:
+This includes examining, across scales and varying geographical contexts, issues such as: